AHartmaier/pyLabFEA/README.md

 ## Documentation

 Online documentation for pyLabFEA can be found under [https://ahartmaier.github.io/pyLabFEA/](https://ahartmaier.github.io/pyLabFEA/).
-For offline use, open docs/index.html in your local copy to browse through the contents.

 The documentation has been generated using [Sphinx](http://www.sphinx-doc.org/en/master/).

+## Examples
+A collection of exemplary notebooks and python scripts is available on pyLabFEA'S [GitHub repository](https://github.com/AHartmaier/pyLabFEA.git) with tutorials on linear and non-linear FEA, homogenization of elastic and elastic-plastic material behavior, and constitutive models based on machine learning algorithms.

-## Jupyter notebooks
+### Jupyter notebooks

-pyLabFEA is conveniently used with Jupyter notebooks.
-Available notebooks with tutorials on linear and non-linear FEA, homogenization of elastic and elastic-plastic material behavior, and constitutive models based on machine learning algorithms are contained in the subfolder 'notebooks' of this repository and can be accessed via `index.ipynb`.
-An overview on the contents of the notebooks is also available [here](https://ahartmaier.github.io/pyLabFEA/examples.html).
+pyLabFEA is conveniently used with Jupyter notebooks, which are contained in the subfolder 'notebooks' of this repository and can be accessed via `index.ipynb`.
+An overview on the contents of the notebooks is also available in the [documentation](https://ahartmaier.github.io/pyLabFEA/examples.html).

 The Jupyter notebooks of the pyLabFEA tutorials are directly accessible on [Binder](https://mybinder.org/v2/gh/AHartmaier/pyLabFEA.git/master)

-## Examples
+### Python scripts

 Python routines contained in the subfolder 'examples' of this repository demonstrate how ML yield funcitons can be trained based on reference materials with significant plastic anisotropy, as Hill or Barlat reference materials, but also for isotropic J2 plasticity.
 The training data consists of different stress tensors that mark the onset of plastic yielding of the material.
 It is important that these stress tensors cover the onset of plastic yielding in the full 6-dimensional stress space, including normal and shear stresses.